yututi/react-imperative-dialog-hook-factory/README.md

 ## Usage

 This library does not provide hook.
 You can implement hooks via `createDialogHook`.
 A sample implementation is below.
+(Runnning [here](https://yututi.github.io/react-imperative-dialog-hook-factory/))

 1. Define frame part of dialog.